victorzottmann/sound-level-calculator/README.md

 - As a user, I would like to be able to calculate the amount of room modes (frequency resonances), given the dimensions of a room.

+- As a user, I would like to be able to calculate the transmission loss between rooms, as well as between outdoors and indoors spaces.

 ## User Experience Details